 The Gilchrist lab is focused on the host response to Xf by identifying plant genes that block a critical aspect of grape susceptibility to Xf, namely the inappropriate activation of a genetically conserved process of programmed cell death (PCD) that is common to many, if not all, plant diseases in which cell death is the visible symptom of disease.
 We have demonstrated previously that blocking PCD, either genetically or chemically, can block disease symptoms and bacterial pathogen growth in several plant-bacterial diseases (Richael et al., 2001, Lincoln et al. 2002, Harvey et al. 2007).
 In the current project with PD, we developed a functional screen and identified novel anti-PCD genes from cDNA libraries of grape and tomato (Gilchrist and Lincoln 2011).
-Two of these grape sequences (PR1 and UT456), when expressed as transgenes in grape, suppressed Pierce's Disease (PD) symptoms and dramatically reduced bacterial titer in inoculated plants under greenhouse conditions.
-Assays with various chemical and bacterial inducers of PCD confirmed that the PR1 was capable of blocking PCD in transgenic plant cells (Sanchez et al., 2015a).
-The library screen also identified a noncoding micro RNA that suppressed PD in planta.
-Additional experiments confirmed a functional link of the noncoding UT456 sequence to PR1 resides in the ability of the UT456 sequence, in the form of a microRNA, that binds to the PR1 3'UTR and release the translational block of PR1 translation, in this case the native grape PR1.
+Two of these grape sequences (PR1 and UT456), when expressed as transgenes in grape, suppressed Pierce's Disease (PD) symptoms and dramatically reduced bacterial titer in inoculated plants under greenhouse conditions Assays with various chemical and bacterial inducers of PCD confirmed that the PR1 was capable of blocking PCD in transgenic plant cells (Sanchez et al., 2015a).
+The results with PR1 led to a second discovery of a novel mechanism linking PR1 and UT456 in mode of action.
+Initially, we discovered that the mechanism blocking PR1 translation is due to the ability of the PR1's 3'UTR to bind to a region in the PR1 coding sequence to prevent translation.
+Sequence analysis of UT456 revealed a strong sequence complementarity to a region in the PR1 3'UTR.
+Additional experiments confirmed a functional link of the noncoding UT456 sequence to PR1 resides in the ability of the UT456 sequence, in the form of a microRNA, to bind to the PR13'UTR and release the translational block of PR1 translation.
 Hence, in both transgenic plants the mechanism of suppression of PD symptoms depends on translation of either the transgenic or the endogenous PR1 message in the face of Xf-trigger cell stress (Sanchez et al., 2015b).